TianpeiLuke/SelfStudyNotes/obsidian-vault/Research, Product and Readings/Reading Literature Notes/Self-Education, Learning, Reading, Writing, Listening/How to Take Smart Note Workflow.md

 - Avoid **confusion** of different note types.
 Each type of notes has its own purpose, its role as well as its life-cycle.
 Not every note need to maintain in the system.

+- **Do not treat every note as permanent note.**

+  >[!quote]
-- **Do not treat every note as permanent note.** *The collection of good ideas is diluted to insignificance by all the other notes, which are only relevant for a specific project or actually not that good on second sight.*
+  >*The collection of good ideas is diluted to insignificance by all the other notes, which are only relevant for a specific project or actually not that good on second sight.*

 - **Do not only collect notes related to a specific project.** A project would end in one day.
 That means that everything you found, thought or encountered during the time of a project will be lost.
 Without a permanent storage that keep information between projects, you have to ***start all over again*** after each project and cut off all other promising lines of thought.
 At that moment, we have to rely on *our own capacity of memory or the length of project* to keep relevant information.